invoke-ai/InvokeAI/docs/faq.md

 - Choose the developer console option
 - Run this command: `pip cache remove controlnet_aux`
 - Close the terminal window
-- Download and run the [installer](https://github.com/invoke-ai/InvokeAI/releases/latest), selecting your current install location
+- Download and run the [installer][latest release], selecting your current install location

 ## Out of Memory Issues